GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

 ---
 ### Description

+See the Prizes Section (Total Cash Prize Pool and Prize Breakdown) below for the total prize purse increase and further detailed prize breakdown information.
+See the Judging Section (Judging Criteria) below for further detailed judging criteria for Phase II.

-Two (2) participants have decided to withdraw from Phase II of the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
+The following eight (8) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
 The participant names are listed below in alphabetical order:

-1. Exyn Technologies
-2. Shield AI, Inc.

-The government is continuing into Phase II with the remaining eight (8) selected participants from Phase I.

-Ten (10) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
-Participant names are listed below in alphabetical order:

 1. ASEC, Inc.
 2. Codex Laboratories LLC
 3. Draper
 4. EpiSys Science, Inc.
-5. Exyn Technologies
-6. Heron Systems Inc.
+5. Heron Systems Inc.
-7. Indiana University-Bloomington
+6. Indiana University-Bloomington
-8. Raytheon BBN Technologies
+7. Raytheon BBN Technologies
-9. Shield AI, Inc.
-10. TurbineOne, LLC
+8. TurbineOne, LLC

 Earlier, twenty (20) participants were invited to present their Phase I White Paper concepts to the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge judging panel.
 Invited participant names are listed below in alphabetical order: